danmurphy1217/ELK-to-Algo/README.md

   run(fReader).catch(console.log)
   ```

 After this, you can navigate to http://localhost:5601 (or whichever port you are running kibana on) and explore your data.
+Please see [TUTORIAL.md](https://github.com/danmurphy1217/ELK-to-Algo/blob/main/TUTORIAL.md) for a full walkthrough of automating this process & importing data into kibana.